What are Grounds for a Restraining Order in Massachusetts

-What are the Common Reasons for Getting a Restraining Order?
-A restraining order may be sought for a variety of reasons.
-For example, stopping someone from harassing, bothering, or stalking you is one of the most common reasons.
-In a divorce case, for example, you can apply for a restraining order to prevent your former spouse from contacting or getting near you and your children, particularly if there is a likelihood of immediate danger or serious physical harm or psychological abuse.
-Alternatively, you can also seek a restraining order to prevent the loss or damage of your property.
-However, it is important to remember that the kind and length of a restraining order might differ depending on the scenario and state.
+A restraining order can prohibit someone from harassing, bothering, or stalking you.
+In divorce cases, you can apply for a restraining order to prevent your former spouse from contacting or getting near you and your children.
+This is particularly crucial if there is a likelihood that your former spouse could physically harm or psychologically abuse you and your children.
+You may also seek a restraining order to prevent the loss or damage of your property.

 Restraining orders are a civil complaint in Massachusetts, and they only become criminal if they are violated.
+There are two types of restraining orders: abuse prevention orders (209A) and harassment prevention orders (258E).
+The distinctions are described in more detail here.

 - Someone you've dated